go-to-k/cdk-toolkit-cli-comparison/README.md

 ### Whether to use cdk.out as outdir

-- A temporary directory in your environment is used as `outdir` by default
+A temporary directory (my PC: `/private/var/folders/...`) in your environment is used as `outdir` by default, it is not `cdk.out`.

-  - not `cdk.out`
+- index.ts
-  - In my PC: `/private/var/folders/...`

 ```ts
 const getCloudAssemblySource = async (toolkit: Toolkit): Promise<ICloudAssemblySource> => {